 The Association works through its committees.
-There are both standing and ad hoc committees.
+There are both standing (permanent or long-term) committees and ad hoc (temporary or short-term) committees.

 Standing Committees.
 The First Vice President appoints members of standing committees for three-year renewable terms.
 Committee members should be on staggered terms.
 Chairs shall be appointed to one-year terms and may be reappointed up to four times for a term limit of five years.
 The First Vice President has authority to reappoint chairs (Bylaw 3.3.2) and members.